manning/CompressionAlgorithms/README.md

 - What's currently there is just a null encoder that takes docIDs as int's and writes bytes.

-There are two initial things to do:
+There are two initial things to do, and then some more if you have time.

 **2.**
 Write the two routines (near the top of the file) to change a postings list of